Skip to main content

 Major Trails And Attractions

-Lake Svitiaz, with its crystal-clear waters reaching 58 meters in depth, is the park's premier attraction, offering swimming, kayaking, and diving opportunities.
-Nature trails around the lakes pass through pine forests, along sandy beaches, and through wetland boardwalks.
+Lake Svitiaz, with its crystal-clear waters reaching 58 metres in depth, is the park's premier attraction, offering swimming, kayaking, and diving opportunities.
+[1] Nature trails around the lakes pass through pine forests, along sandy beaches, and through wetland boardwalks.
 Birdwatching excursions to the quieter lakes and wetlands provide opportunities to observe cranes, eagles, and waterbird colonies.
 The park's cycling trails connect multiple lakes through forest landscapes.
 In winter, cross-country skiing and ice fishing are popular activities.
 The sunsets over the larger lakes are particularly renowned for their beauty.

 Visitor Facilities And Travel

 The park is accessible from the town of Shatsk and from larger cities including Lutsk and Lviv.
-The park has well-developed visitor infrastructure including a visitor center, marked hiking and cycling trails, designated swimming beaches, and boat rental facilities on the main lakes.
+The park has well-developed visitor infrastructure including a visitor centre, marked hiking and cycling trails, designated swimming beaches, and boat rental facilities on the main lakes.
 Accommodation ranges from hotels and resort facilities near the popular beaches to simpler options in surrounding villages.
 The park is one of Ukraine's most popular summer recreation destinations, attracting large numbers of domestic visitors for beach holidays.
 The busy summer season requires advance booking for accommodation.

 Conservation And Sustainability

 The primary conservation challenge at Shatsk is managing heavy recreational pressure during summer months, particularly around the popular swimming beaches on Svitiaz and other accessible lakes.
 Eutrophication from sewage, agricultural runoff, and concentrated tourist waste threatens the water quality that makes the lakes ecologically and recreationally valuable.
 The park implements zoning that separates intensive recreation areas from ecologically sensitive zones.
 Wetland conservation efforts focus on preventing drainage and maintaining water levels in the boggy areas between lakes.
-Monitoring programs track water quality, aquatic species populations, and visitor impacts across the lake system.
+Monitoring programmes track water quality, aquatic species populations, and visitor impacts across the lake system.

 Visitor Ratings